 Here’s a look at some of California’s premier resorts, and how they put families first—no matter how many generations you have in tow.

 1. Runs for all ages and abilities

 California ski resorts make great crowd-pleasers, catering to all levels of skiers.
-“Although we’re known for our legendary black diamond chutes and back bowls,” says Liesl Kenney of Lake Tahoe region’s Squaw Valley Alpine Meadows, “sixty-five percent of Squaw Valley’s skiable terrain is designed for beginner and intermediate skiers.”
+“Although we’re known for our legendary black diamond chutes and back bowls,” says Liesl Kenney of Lake Tahoe region’s Palisades Tahoe (formerly Squaw Valley Alpine Meadows), “sixty-five percent of our skiable terrain is designed for beginner and intermediate skiers.”
 Other resorts—including Mammoth Mountain east of Yosemite and Bear Mountain in the San Bernardino Range—have terrain parks that run parallel to groomers, so family members with different interests and abilities can still spend the day together.

 2. Après for everybody

 It’s one thing to keep the slopes in good shape every day—but the best California ski resorts also keep everyone entertained after the lifts close.
 “You just can’t beat the multigenerational après-ski scene at Heavenly,” says Marcie Bradley of Vail Resorts, parent company of Heavenly Resort, on Lake Tahoe’s southeast side.
 “For adults there’s South Lake’s famous nightlife, plus our Unbuckle at Tamarack après-ski party complete with DJs, dancers, and half-price drink specials.”
 Kids have it good at Heavenly too, with special programs and events such as the Ripperoo Parade, where they can star in their own après-ski parade as they play music, sing songs, and march through Heavenly Village at the bottom of the mountain.